NUpolisci/NU-math-camp/resources/README.md

 - ["How to Conference"](https://preprints.apsanet.org/engage/apsa/article-details/6201c6e2cbb4f49a2db95354) by Turner et al. for conference professionalization tips

 - [Jessica Calarco's](http://www.jessicacalarco.com/tips-tricks) tips and tricks for grad school and navigating academia.
 You can also check out her book [*A Field Guide to Grad School* (2020)](https://press.princeton.edu/books/paperback/9780691201092/a-field-guide-to-grad-school), also available as an Ebook for around $10.

+**Other tips and tricks**

+- Minimize time spent on daily tasks in and out of grad school that bring you no joy.
+Find ways to automate things!
+Meal prep if you hate cooking!
+Pick out outfits for the week if you hate getting ready for the day!